SkyLabsAI/rocq-agent-toolkit/rocq-pipeline/README.md

 A data set contains the following:

 1. A tasks file (`tasks.json` or `tasks.yaml`) that contains the list of tasks contained within the data set.
-2. A `build.py` file that contains functionality to:
-   - Build the test suite, e.g. by invoking `dune b` or the appropriate `Makefile`.
-   - Describe command line arguments used to interpret the Rocq documents.
-   - **Optional** Construct additional arguments for agents.
-This is only necessary if a data set wants to give agents access to additional data sources that are **dataset specific** and not immediately accessible from the Rocq context.
-Some examples,
-     - For program verification tasks, the agent might get access to the source code
-     - For auto-formalization tasks it might get access to domain-specific reference material.

 ### Task Output